Gorgios/advent-2022/README.md

 #### Day 10
 * Today's tasks were more easy than puzzle description may indicate.
 I know that my solution can look little bit ugly, but I did not figure out better way to solve it, sorry :)

+#### Day 11
+* Part 1 was quite simple and needed only good input parsing.
+However, part2 was in my opinion very tricky and it took some time for me to figure out how to solve it.
+After all I combine both solutions into 1 generic.

+#### Day 12
+* Operations on graphs it is what I like!
+I use BFS to find the shortest path from S to E.
+In part to I also used BFS, but in opposite way, from E to first occurrence of 'a'.
+Didn't have time to generify both solutions ;)